Specifications of MSC Melody

 Review of MSC Melody

-MSC Melody cruise ship was owned and operated by MSC Cruises.
-The vessel was built in 1982 (IMO 7902295) as "MS Atlantic" for Home Lines by CNIM Shipyard in La Seyne (France).
-Between 1988 and 1997, it was named "StarShip Atlantic" and operated by Premier Cruise Line.
+The 1982-built MSC Melody cruise ship was owned and operated by MSC Cruises.
+The vessel (IMO 7902295) was launched/inaugurated as "MS Atlantic" for Home Lines, being constructed by CNIM Shipyard in La Seyne (France).
+Between 1988-1997, the boat was named "StarShip Atlantic" and operated by Premier Cruise Line (1983-founded/2000-defunct).

-MSC Melody had 532 staterooms with a total of 1492.
-OF all cabins, 6 were Suite, 72 Mini-Suite, 303 oceanview (including 4 handicap) and 151 interior cabins.
-All cabins offered as standard amenities Single beds (twins convertible to double bed), flat TV, phone, radio, wardrobe, electronic safe box and lifejackets (in the closet), mirrored dressing table / writind desk with chair, seating area with sofabed (for 3rd / 4th passenger), wall-mounted reading lamps, en-suite bathroom (WC, shower, single-sink vanity), mineral water, wood paneled walls, individually controlled air-conditioning.
+MSC Melody staterooms (532 total) included 6 Suites, 72 Mini-Suites, 303 Oceanview (4 handicap) and 151 interior cabins.
+All cabins offered as standard amenities Single beds (twins convertible to double bed), LCDTV, phone, radio, wardrobe, electronic safe box and lifejackets (in the closet), mirrored dressing table / writind desk with chair, seating area with sofabed (for 3rd / 4th passenger), wall-mounted reading lamps, en-suite bathroom (WC, shower, single-sink vanity), mineral water, wood paneled walls, individually controlled air-conditioning.

 Suites additionally had larger bathrooms (with bathtub), mini-bar (refrigerator), double bed (convertible to two single beds / on request), living area with low table, sofa, 2 armchairs and stools, bedside tables with lamps.